Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: - qubit

 After all transformations our Hamiltonian is $H_q+H_{el-ph}(\tau)+H_{ph}$ as it was described in Sec.~\ref{subsec:BlochRedfieldTheory}.
-Therefore, in order to understand the results from Sec.~\ref{subsec:Tminus02S}, we present here the expression for $\delta B_{\tilde{z}}(\tau)$ which induces dephasing and the one for $\delta B_{\tilde{x}}(\tau)$ which induces relaxation,
+Therefore, in order to understand the results from Sec.~\ref{subsec:Tminus02S}, we present here the expression for $\delta B_{\tilde{x}}(\tau)$ which leads to relaxation and the one for $\delta B_{\tilde{z}}(\tau)$ which leads to dephasing,

 We note that $\delta B_{\tilde{y}}(\tau)=0$, and we introduced